Wachtell, Lipton, Rosen & Katz: History

-The firm was founded in 1965 by Herbert Wachtell and Jerry Kern, who were shortly afterwards joined by Martin Lipton, Leonard Rosen, and George Katz.
-The four named partners met at New York University School of Law where they were editors on the New York University Law Review together.
-The firm rose to prominence on Wall Street when many brokers and investment bankers were launching small firms, but received little attention from established white-shoe law firms, such as Sullivan & Cromwell, Simpson Thacher & Bartlett, and Cravath, Swaine & Moore.
+The firm was founded in 1965 by Herbert Wachtell and Jerry Kern, who were joined shortly after by Martin Lipton, Leonard Rosen, and George Katz.
+The four named partners met at New York University School of Law where they were editors on the New York University Law Review.
+The firm rose to prominence on Wall Street during an era when brokers and investment bankers frequently launched small firms, but received little attention from established white-shoe law firms.